Timing Matters – Best Times to Take Whey Protein

 Fortunately, there are whey protein isolates that enable athletes to increase their intake of protein without having to over-indulge on protein rich foods.
 Athletes who engage in strenuous exercise repeatedly tear down and rebuild muscle fibers.
 It is important that they have adequate protein supplies in the body.

 The best time to take whey protein varies greatly from one person to another.
 This largely depends on the individual athlete’s diet.
-However, these are three of the best times to take whey protein.
+However, these are three of the best times to take it.

 Right After Your Workout – Because whey protein contains large amounts of amino acids, it is critical to take greater amounts post-workout.
 After a workout, the body undergoes a cycle of recovery and growth right after experiencing tears to the muscle tissue.

-First Thing in the Morning – This is another excellent time to take whey protein because the body’s protein stores are low after a long period of fasted sleep.
+First Thing in the Morning – This is another excellent time to take it because the body’s protein stores are low after a long period of fasted sleep.

 Too Much of a Good Thing Can be Bad

 Finally, like many other things in life, too much whey protein can be detrimental.
-To ensure your intake is properly absorbed, it’s important to understand when the best time to take whey protein is.
-You don’t, necessarily, need to increase the amount of whey protein you consume.
+To ensure your intake is properly absorbed, it’s important to understand when the best time to take it is.
+You don’t, necessarily, need to increase the amount you consume.
 Instead, concentrate more on the timing.
 Make sure that the protein you take will give you the best results, and not go to waste!